The Miracle Season: Plot

 Caroline "Line" Found is the star volleyball player on the Iowa City West High School volleyball team and well-loved by members of the community.
 With Line as the captain, the Trojans have been undefeated and everyone in the city has high hopes for them to win the championship against their long-time rival, City High.
-During a party at her house, Line sneaks off to visit her mother Ellyn who is being treated for cancer in hospital.
+During a party at her house, Line sneaks off to visit her mother Ellyn, who is being treated for cancer in a hospital.
 Line is killed in a moped accident, leaving the entire community in mourning.
 At Line's wake, Ellyn insists on walking to her daughter's casket to pay her respects; Ellyn dies from cancer days after the wake, leaving her husband and Line's father Ernie grieving over the loss of his wife and his daughter.

-The Trojans' coach, Kathy "Brez" Bresnahan continues to hold volleyball practice.
-She asks Line's best friend, Kelley Fliehler to return to the team, saying Line would have wanted them to continue.
+The Trojans' coach, Kathy "Brez" Bresnahan, continues to hold volleyball practice.
+She asks Line's best friend, Kelley Fliehler, to return to the team, saying Line would have wanted them to continue.
 Kelley initially refuses, but Brez persuades her.
 The Trojans forfeited their most recent match and Kelley encourages the entire school to continue for Line.

 West High struggles in practice and loses their first game badly, still discouraged by Line's death.
 Brez runs the team through grueling drills and names Kelley the new captain.
 Kelley initially struggles in the role, but improves as the weeks go by.
 The team begins to win and is motivated to win the state championship for Line.
 They need to win the fourteen remaining games to be eligible for the state championship, which they do.